Measurement-Consistent Langevin Corrector for Stabilizing Latent Diffusion Inverse Problem Solvers

 \section{Introduction}

-In many scientific and engineering problems, we have access only to limited observations obtained through a forward system; thus, recovering the underlying signal from these measurements is a long-standing challenge, known as the \textit{inverse problem}~\citep{groetsch1993inverse}.
+In many scientific and engineering problems, we have access only to limited observations obtained through a forward system; thus, recovering the underlying signal from these measurements is a longstanding challenge, known as the \textit{inverse problem}~\citep{groetsch1993inverse}.
 As formalized by \citet{Hadamard1902}, inverse problems from partial and noisy measurements are ill-posed, necessitating prior knowledge of the signal domain.
-While Hand-crafted priors~\citep{romano2017little, ulyanov2018dip} (\eg, regularizations) impose manually designed constraints, their limited expressiveness has motivated the study of data-driven priors.
-With recent advances in generative modeling, diffusion models serve as strong learned priors and show remarkable performance in solving inverse problems~\citep{chung2023dps, song2020score, kawar2022ddrm}.
+While hand-crafted priors~\citep{romano2017little, ulyanov2018dip} impose manually designed regularization, their limited expressiveness has motivated studies on data-driven priors.
+With advances in generative modeling, diffusion models serve as strong learned priors and show remarkable performance in inverse problems~\citep{chung2023dps, song2020score, kawar2022ddrm}.

 Due to the ability of latent diffusion models (LDMs) to efficiently learn priors from large-scale datasets and their strong generalization capability, LDM-based inverse problem solvers have been studied.
-Nevertheless, existing LDM-based solvers fall short due to the solver instability, which leads to artifacts and degraded reconstruction quality ~\citep{rout2023psld, rout2024secondtweedie, song2023resample, zhang2025daps}, as showin in the first row of \Fref{fig:dynamics}. \hs{To address this instability, prior works~\cite{chung2022improving, chung2023dps, zirvi2025state, he2024mpgd} have interpreted the instability as off-manifold behavior through the lens of the manifold hypothesis.
+Nevertheless, existing LDM-based solvers fall short due to the solver instability, which leads to artifacts and degraded reconstruction quality ~\citep{rout2023psld, rout2024secondtweedie, song2023resample, zhang2025daps}, as showin in the first row of \Fref{fig:dynamics}. \hs{To address this instability, prior works~\citep{chung2022improving, chung2023dps, zirvi2025state, he2024mpgd} have interpreted the instability as off-manifold behavior through the lens of the manifold hypothesis.
 In order to formalize and mitigate off-manifold behavior, they have relied on the strong linear manifold assumption and studied manifold-preserving approaches under this assumption.
 Despite these efforts, such approaches still suffer from instability, as the assumption fails to hold in latent space~\citep{song2023resample}, particularly due to highly nonlinear decoder~\citep{chung2023p2l,raphaeli2025silo}.}

 \hs{In this work, we take a different perspective on the instability of LDM-based inverse problem solvers.
 Rather than interpreting instability through geometric manifold assumptions, we characterize it as a discrepancy between the solver-induced dynamics and the stable reverse diffusion dynamics defined by the learned time-marginal distributions.
 This perspective provides a concrete and explicit notion of instability, grounded in the stable reverse dynamics specified by the diffusion training objective.
 By introducing this explicit notion, we can directly stabilize LDM-based inverse solvers by reducing the discrepancy which is a principled stabilization mechanism for inverse solvers operating in latent space, without relying on manifold assumptions that often fail to hold in latent space. }